 The wilder areas of the garden that were left relatively untamed are bursting into life this month with the heathland freckled white with the delicate flowers of heath bedstraw, so named because it was gathered to freshen early mattresses and make them smell sweet.
 Bracken fronds are fully unfurled much to the dismay of the garden team who you may see taking it in hand by pulling much of it to prevent a complete takeover.
 As the fruit of the bilberry starts to plump up the other splash of colour in the heathland are the many foxgloves.
 A common enough plant but striking nonetheless as they stand to pink and purple attention and attract an abundance of bumblebees that enjoy their nectar.

-If you creep round the garden carefully enough during a hot day in June you may be rewarded with a glimpse of some of our native reptiles basking in the sunshine, warming up and getting enough energy to go foraging for insects.
+If you creep round the garden carefully enough during a hot day you may be rewarded with a glimpse of some of our native reptiles basking in the sunshine, warming up and getting enough energy to go foraging for insects.
 Both slow-worms and common lizards make Stoneywell their home and can be found sprawled out sunbathing on warm rocks and bare soils, particularly in the morning and late afternoon.

 A wander through the meadow is another highlight, and you will be accompanied with the gentle hum bees as they fly determindely from flower to flower.
 Butterflies, more sedate, dance amongst the grasses, and now is the time for clouds of Meadow Brown, Gatekeepers and Ringlets.
 If you are lucky you may catch a glimpse of the Purple Hairstreak, a delightful little butterfly with striking purple wings that spends most of it's life in the canopy of oak trees feeding on aphid honeydew, but descending to the ground occasionally, especially to quench its thirst.